mangochops/AirBnB_clone/README.md

-This is an AirBnb clone done by Willicent Mbugua and Portia Aphane.
+# This is an AirBnb clone done by Willicent Mbugua and Portia Aphane.
+# Thís project we will be focusing on building the Airbnb app from the backend devekoper.